-- We assessed the reasonableness of the risk adjustments using independent sourced data points and models; - We understood the underlying control environment applied to the valuation of the instruments; - We tested the accuracy and completeness of the derivative population through agreeing key terms to underlying agreements: - We tested the models and key assumptions used by management to value derivatives; and - We prepared independent valuations for derivatives as at 31 March 2023 on a pre and post credit risk basis, including independently calculating individual credit risk adjustments.
+- > We assessed the reasonableness of the risk adjustments using independently sourced data points and models; - > We understood the underlying control environment applied to the valuation of the instruments; - > We tested the accuracy and completeness of the derivative population through agreeing key terms to underlying agreements, and independently obtaining confirmations from the external counterparties; - > We tested the models and key assumptions used by management to value derivatives; - > We tested settlements made on the derivatives, as well as other P&L impacts of derivatives including the amortisation of day 1 derivative valuation; and - > We prepared independent valuations for derivatives within the portfolio as at 31 March 2024 on a pre and post credit risk basis, including independently calculating individual credit risk adjustments.

-We concluded that valuations of derivatives, including the determination of credit risk adjustments within the valuations, were in line with ranges and thresholds we independently determined by using deterministic and stochastic methods with independently sourced data points.
+We concluded that valuations of derivatives, including the determination of credit risk adjustments within the valuations, were in line with ranges and thresholds we independently determined using independently sourced data points.